 Individual termination letters are prepared and signed by either the ED, or an IO.
-Once signed, copies are distributed to appropriate individuals, including the IO, respective IRB Chair, ED, AD, ADO, and Manager of the relevant IRB.
+Once signed, copies are distributed to appropriate individuals, including the IO, respective IRB Chair, ED, DIM, DO, ADIM when relevant and Manager of the relevant IRB.
 A copy is retained in the IRB member file.